renatoaguimaraes/poc-logs-and-traces/README.md

 **Http Client**

-Simple Interceptor used to get x-correlation-id from MDC and propagate along of services call by http client (Spring Rest Template).
+Simple Interceptor is used to get x-correlation-id from MDC and propagate along of services calls by http client (Spring Rest Template).

 **Slf4j and Logback**

-Standard logger frameworks.
-Send json event records via tcp to collector.
+Standard logger framework.
+Convert log event records in JSON format and send via TCP to the collector.

 **Spring Boot**